boechat107/boechat107.github.io/_posts/2016-05-06-spark-with-docker-quick-start.md

 Spark SQL and DataFrames is a very interesting submodule to manipulate data as tables, including an API to execute queries using SQL.

-From our previous example, we could create a DataFrame by given `data` (a RDD) and a list of column names:
+From our previous example, we could create a DataFrame by giving `data` (a RDD) and a list of column names:

 ```python